 Preparing for your appointment

-If you're experiencing aches, pains or stiffness in joints or muscles, you'll probably see your primary care doctor first.
-You may then be referred to a specialist in inflammatory disorders of muscles and the skeletal system (rheumatologist).
+You'll likely start by seeing your primary care doctor, who might refer you to a specialist in inflammatory disorders of muscles and the skeletal system (rheumatologist).

 What you can do

-Preparing a list of questions can help you make the most of your time together.
-For polymyalgia rheumatica, some basic questions to ask your doctor include:
+For polymyalgia rheumatica, questions to ask your doctor include:

 - What's the most likely cause of my symptoms?